Yashsharda2/Yashsharda2/README.md

 Hi, I'm Yash Sharda 👋

 🚀 About Me__
-   🎓 2nd-year ECE student, passionate about circuits, chip designing, drones (enginnering behind how they fly) Currently learning verilog, FPGA and exploring embedded systems.
+   🎓 2nd-year ECE student, passionate about circuits, FPGA Design.

 📫 How to Reach Me